jjbarr/cs326-final-gamma/docs/Final/final.md

 #### Overview
 This website allows users to share landmarks and various interesting sights in their neighborhood, and view landmarks that have been shared by others.
 Users can add landmarks, reviews and delete their own landmarks, reviews.
-Users can also see other people's reviews from the website.

 >The closest existing application to what we're trying to do is Google Niantic's Field Trip.
 But it was unwilling to accept contributions from users and shut